hieuhannguyen/Career-Outcome/README.md

 ## A collaborative final project for Python II

 ### Abstract
+This is a program that leverages web scraping and text mining techniques to compile relevant data from diverse sources into a comprehensive career report for job titles of interest to Heinz students.

+The program gives the user three options:
+1. List employers that hired from Heinz from 2021 to 2023 based on a student’s interested job title.
+2. Report employment projection estimate and visa sponsorship approval rates for a job title.
+3. Compare cost of living between 2 cities in the U.S. (to help students estimate relocation differences).

+I exclusively coded main.py and CPI.py

 ### Additional Notes
 1. What are the CSVs and text files?